diladele/squid-ubuntu/README.md

-squid-ubuntu
+Squid for Ubuntu
 ============

 > Squid is a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
 It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
 Squid has extensive access controls and makes a great server accelerator.
 It runs on most available operating systems, including Windows and is licensed under the GNU GPL.
 > <cite> <http://www.squid-cache.org>

 This project provides scripts needed to recompile 3.5.23 on Ubuntu 16.04 LTS with support for HTTPS filtering and SSL inspection.
-These scripts are used in web filtering appliance Web Safety available for VMWare vSphere (ESXi) at https://diladele.com/virtual_appliance.html.
 The compiled debian packages for eCap and Squid 3.5.23 are available at ubuntu16.diladele.com repository.

 **How to Use the Repository at ubuntu16.diladele.com** for Ubuntu 16
 --------------------------------------------------------------------